openeuler-mirror/rockchip/README.en.md

         `sudo bash build.sh -n openEuler-21.09-RockPi-4A-aarch64-alpha1 -k https://gitee.com/openeuler/kernel.git -b openEuler-21.09 -c rock-pi-4-rk3399_defconfig -r https://gitee.com/src-openeuler/openEuler-repos/raw/openEuler-21.09/generic.repo -d rk3399-rock-pi-4a -s headless`

+Applicable RK3588 SoCs:

+The development board that have been tested are as follows, and the other types of RK3399 SoCs are to be tested.

+1. Firefly ROC-RK3588S-PC

+    The tested versions are as follows:

+    - openEuler-22.03-LTS, run the following command:

+        `sudo bash build.sh -n openEuler-22.03-LTS-Station-M3-aarch64-alpha1 -k https://gitee.com/openeuler/rockchip-kernel.git -b openEuler-22.03-LTS-RK3588 -c none -r https://gitee.com/src-openeuler/openEuler-repos/raw/openEuler-22.03-LTS/generic.repo -d rk3588s-roc-pc -s headless`

 ## How to Use an Image

 ### Install an Image on an SD Card

 After decompressing the bootable image for the SD card, please refer to [Install openEuler on RaspberryPi](https://gitee.com/openeuler/raspberrypi/blob/master/documents/%E5%88%B7%E5%86%99%E9%95%9C%E5%83%8F.md) for details of writing an image on an SD card.
 You should use images provided in this project.

->Note: Because Firefly-RK3399 is different from other RK3399 development boards, the system on EMMC will be booted first.
+>Note: Because Firefly-RK3399 is different from other Rockchip development boards, the system on EMMC will be booted first.
 The system on the EMMC needs to be cleared before using the system in the SD card to boot the Firefly-RK3399.
 Besides, you need to press the power button to boot after powering up the device.

 ### Install an Image on an EMMC